flutter/engine/CONTRIBUTING.md

 process.
 In the meantime, follow these guidelines:

 - **Always** annotate when inference is not possible.
-- **Consider** annotating when inference is possible but the type is not obvious.
+- **Prefer** annotating when inference is possible but the type is not obvious.
-- **Prefer** annotating when a code review requests it, regardless.

 Some cases when using `var`/`final`/`const` is appropriate: